 When your SMSF receives in-specie contributions, two things happen in one go.
 Your SMSF receives a contribution.
 And your SMSF acquires an asset.

-There are two ways for an asset to get into an SMSF.
+There are two ways for an asset to move into your SMSF.
 The trustee can either buy the asset.
 Or the trustee can receive the asset as an in-specie contribution.

 In-specie contributions are complex.
 They come with baggage.
 A ton of strings attached.
 Four to be exact.